abhijeetamle/Spark/README.md

 # Big Data Analytics using Python and Spark

-This repository contains the configuration of Spark on a Linux server and a couple of use cases of Big Data Analytics using Python and Spark.
+This repository contains the configuration of Spark on a Linux and a couple of use cases of Big Data Analytics using Python and Spark.

 ## Contents